ILYASS-DEV/testIZICAP/README.md

 # testIZICAP

-1.clone the code.
+1.clone the code.<br />
-2.set your chatgpt.api-key in "ChatGPTService class".
+2.set your chatgpt.api-key in "ChatGPTService class".<br />
-3.run it, and then you can chat with chatgpt by this api.
+3.run it, and then you can chat with chatgpt by this api.<br />

 *request
 >curl --location --request GET '127.0.0.1:8080/send?message=What is gluten sensitivity?',